Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Preliminaries

 \subsection{Dialogue Discourse}

-Dialogue discourse indicates relations between discourse units in a conversation (utterances in a meeting).
-Different from constituency-based discourse structures, such as Rhetorical Structure Theory (RST) \citep{RST}, this dependency-based structure allows relations between non-adjacent utterances which is applicable for multi-party conversions.
-There are 16 discourse relations in total: {\em comment, clarification-question, elaboration, acknowledgment, continuation, explanation, conditional, question-answer, alternation, question-elaboration, result, background, narration, correction, parallel} and {\em contrast}.
+Dialogue discourse indicates relations between discourse units in a conversation (i.e. utterances in a meeting).
+This dependency-based structure allows relations between non-adjacent utterances that is applicable for multi-party conversations \cite{Li2021DADgraphAD}.
+There are 16 discourse relations \cite{stac} in total: {\em comment, clarification-question, elaboration, acknowledgment, continuation, explanation, conditional, QA, alternation, question-elaboration, result, background, narration, correction, parallel, contrast}.